-From de-mystifying graduation gowns, to discussing how to wear the cap and hood and where to put your mobile phone during the ceremony, we’ve got all your graduation day dilemmas covered!
+From de-mystifying graduation gowns to discussing how to wear the cap and hood and where to put your mobile phone during the ceremony, we’ve got your ultimate graduation ceremony survival guide!

-If you’re graduating soon and you’re feeling unprepared, don’t panic.
-Find everything you need to prepare for the big day in our graduation ceremony survival guide.
+Your graduation day is one of those days in your life that you’ll likely never forget.
+It’s the culmination of three years (or more!) of hard work, dedication and the occasional heavy night at the SU.
+But, if you’re graduating soon and you’re feeling unprepared, don’t panic.
+You’ll find everything you need to prepare for the big day in our graduation ceremony survival guide.

-Help!
-Are graduation gowns supposed to be big?
+How big are graduation gowns supposed to be?

 The first thing students often ask is whether or not their graduation gown is supposed to be so big!
 The gowns come in various height sizes, but sometimes if you’re in between the sizes, it’s difficult to know which one to choose.